vuongvtrinh/vuongvtrinh.github.io/code/content/project/solar-energy/index.md

 date = "2018-01-01"

 # Project title.
-title = "Innovative Solar Micro Plant"
+title = "Innovative Solar Micro Power Plant"

 # Project summary to display on homepage.
-summary = ""
+summary = "MICROSOL is a research & collaborative project bringing tocheter labs, industrial companies and innovative start-ups.
+Solar power plant are designed to produce heat, electricity and optionally pure water for off-grid infrastructures."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""